Yolo Vision Shenzhen

 Discover how Graph Neural Networks (GNNs) revolutionize AI with graph-structured data for drug discovery, social networks, traffic prediction, and more!

-• Convolutional Neural Networks (CNNs): CNNs are designed for grid-structured data, such as images.
-They use convolutional filters to capture local spatial hierarchies.
-While powerful for tasks like object detection (where models like Ultralytics YOLO excel) and image classification, they don't inherently handle the irregular structure of graphs.
+• Convolutional Neural Networks (CNNs): CNNs are optimized for grid-structured data such as images.
+They use fixed-size kernels to detect patterns.
+While models like Ultralytics YOLO11 represent the state-of-the-art in visual object detection, they are not natively designed to handle the irregular, non-Euclidean structure of graph data.

 Real-World Applications